AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-trigger.md

    >[!NOTE]
    >
-   >A smart campaign with triggers runs in&nbsp;**Trigger**&nbsp;mode.
+   >A smart campaign with triggers runs in **Trigger** mode.
 It runs on one person at a time based on events triggered and any additional filters.

 1. Click the drop-down and choose an operator.